chrisnoonan98675/site/xl-release/how-to/configure-the-xl-release-repository-in-a-database.markdown

 - database
 - repository
 weight: 493
+deprecated:
+- XL Release 6.0.0
 ---

-IMPORTANT: Information in this How-to guide is deprecated.
-Please, take a look at [Configure active failover cluster](/xl-release/how-to/configure-an-external-database.html).

 XL Release uses a repository to store all of its data.
 XL Release can use the filesystem or a database for binary artifacts and CIs and CI history.
 By default, XL Release uses the filesystem to store all data in the repository.

+**Important:** Information in this topic is deprecated as of XL Release 6.0.0.
+Refer to [Configure active failover cluster](/xl-release/how-to/configure-an-external-database.html).

 ## Location of the repository